getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Email

-Nelson can notify you by Email when changes to deployments happen.
+Nelson can notify you by email when changes to deployments happen.
 In order to do this, Nelson needs to be configured with an SMTP server.
 This is fully compatible with public cloud email offerings like SES (or any other provider that implements the SMTP protocol).

 * [email.host](#email-host)
 * [email.port](#email-port)